Susie GoodallLoughborough University

 Why did you choose Docotoral Research?

-Why did you decide to undertake Doctoral Research?
 I’ve enjoyed my research work and I wanted to develop my own research interests and skills, as well as move forward with my career.
 I’m looking forward to getting stuck in to my research topic.
 I also love the international nature of universities and being part of a community of research students at Loughborough.

 Why did you choose a CENTA Studentship?